pomerium/pomerium/docs/guides/gitlab.md

 ## Upstream TLS

-As part of a complete [zero-trust][Background] security model, all connections should be encrypted and [mutually authenticated][mTLS].
+As part of a complete [zero trust][Background] security model, all connections should be encrypted and [mutually authenticated][mTLS].
 An important step in this process is configuring GitLab to serve content to Pomerium using HTTPS.

 Because GitLab's internal Nginx server is configured to use the [FQDN] even when behind a proxy service, GitLab itself must use a separate, internal certificate for `gitlab.pomerium.localhost.io`.
 This is unique from the certificate Pomerium uses to serve the route to end users.